AKASHBKUMAR/AI_Lab_2023-24/Ex.No13_Learning_miniproject.md

 ### REGISTER NUMBER : 212221040011

 ### AIM:
-    To write a program to train the classifier for Daibetes Prediction.
+    To write a program to train the classifier for Diabetes Prediction.
 ###  Algorithm:
     1.Start the program.